 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions

 At Northbourne, we are developing a mastery approach to teaching Maths.
-We are working collaboratively with the Kent Maths Hub, and schools from across the region, to embed our mastery skills and practice.
 This enables the children to gain a deep understanding of the Maths they are learning, giving them a solid foundation which they can build upon as they progress through the school.
 Part of this is learning key number facts such as number bonds and multiplication facts from very early in their education; this builds confidence in the children as they develop fluency and understanding which they can apply to solving problems.

-Applying Maths practically to their learning is a key part of how we teach Maths at Northbourne, using our resources inside and outside school in our Maths learning – like this:
+Applying Maths practically to their learning and building on our school values is a key part of how we teach Maths at Northbourne.
+The mastery approach to teaching maths encourages this as the children draw on all the values when they are reasoning and problem solving together.
+They are also inquisitive using our resources inside and outside school in our Maths learning – like this:

 Creating symmetrical pictures and shapes outside